Interview by Meritxell Rosell

 Algeria is not a tourist-friendly country.
 People live for themselves, so there is a real sense of authenticity when you walk around the city, more than anywhere else in North Africa.
 What I mean is that forcing the artists to create in situ will infuse their work with the city and its citizens.
 What we hope is that coming to Algeria will impact their work, thus creating a real cultural exchange with the people, their culture and Algiers.

 Can you guide us a bit through the line-up for this year’s edition?
 What was your main idea/concept behind the selection/curation, and what are the shows you are most excited about seeing or being able to bring to Phonetics Festival?

 It wouldn’t be fair to highlight a project over another one.
 And it would take too long to describe them all.
-So what I can say is that we tried to select artists from very different realms.
+So I can say that we tried to select artists from very different realms.
 We have beatmakers, electronic engineers, sound artists, dancers, metal and techno heads, nerds, programmers, and biohackers.
 The point was to bring together people from different countries and backgrounds, sex and age, give them a huge creative space, a massive rehearsing studio and wait.

 Also, there is absolutely no result pressure put on them if there is nothing they deem good enough to showcase, no problem.
-Though I’m certain they will come up with very interesting ideas, projects and structures.
+Though I’m certain, they will come up with very interesting ideas, projects and structures.

 What would be your biggest curating/programming extravaganza?

 It’s a very complicated question.
 I wanted to go with James Stinson’s resurrection and bring Drexciya to live on stage.
 But living in the past is a dangerous concept.
-So I guess I would give Dean Blunt carte blanche ten million dollars and see what happens.
+So I would give Dean Blunt carte blanche ten million dollars and see what happens.